mshagirov/pythonlab/_01-introduction/06_functions.md

 print(result)
 </script></pre></div>

-- If we completely omit the return statement, entire function body is executed, and once completed, the function returns `None`.
 - If we don't provide any variables to `return`, the function stops at the return statement and returns `None`.